hasmorebug/gitskill/README.md

 # gitskill

-# creating a new branch is quick and simple.
+# creating a new branch is quick and simple
+# git config

-# git config.
+# git tag